Abandoned Places You Can Visit in Pennsylvania

 1. Abandoned Trolley Graveyard

 No gravestones here, but the privately owned Abandoned Trolley Graveyard (officially named the Vintage Electric Streetcar Company) has 40 or so vintage — albeit heavily damaged — trolleys just waiting to be restored to their former glory.
-Access to the graveyard is strictly controlled with tours by appointment only, but it’s definitely worth the trip for a glimpse into this bygone era.
+Access to the graveyard is strictly controlled with tours conducted by Abandoned America by appointment only.
+Check out their website for upcoming tours.

 2. Fountain of Youth